-- 1. End-user notifies CSI of pre-adverse action via email at compliance@creativeservices.com - 2.
-End-user receives email confirmation that request was received and will be processed within three (3) business days. - CSI sends consumer (i) Pre-adverse action letter; (ii) Copy of consumer report; (iii) FCRA Summary of Rights; and (iv) State Specific Summary of Rights/Notices (if applicable). - 3.
-CSI sends an electronic copy of pre-adverse action letter to End-user.
+- 1. End-user notifies the background check vendor of pre-adverse action via email at compliance@creativeservices.com - 2.
+End-user receives email confirmation that request was received and will be processed within three (3) business days. - The background check vendor sends consumer (i) Pre-adverse action letter; (ii) Copy of consumer report; - (iii) FCRA Summary of Rights; and (iv) State Specific Summary of Rights/Notices (if applicable).

-If applicant does not dispute information in the consumer report within five (5) business days (unless otherwise required by law), CSI sends consumer: (i) Adverse action letter; (ii) Copy of consumer report; (iii) FCRA Summary of Rights; and (iv) State Specific Summary of Rights/Notices (if applicable).
+3. The background check vendor sends an electronic copy of pre-adverse action letter to End-If apupsleicr.ant does not dispute information in the consumer report within five (5) business days (unless otherwise required by law), the background check vendor sends consumer: (i) Adverse action letter; (ii) Copy of consumer report; (iii) FCRA Summary of Rights; and (iv) State Specific Summary of Rights/Notices (if applicable).

-If applicant disputes information in the consumer report, CSI's Compliance Department will notify End-user of dispute, process reinvestigation, and deliver results of reinvestigation to End-user and consumer.
+If applicant disputes information in the consumer report, The background check vendor compliance department will notify End-user of dispute, process reinvestigation, and deliver results of reinvestigation to End-user and consumer.

-- After reviewing reinvestigation results, End-user must notify CSI if End-user still intends to take adverse action and to request distribution of adverse action letter; - CSI sends an electronic copy of adverse action letter to End-user; - CSI retains copies of all letters in consumer's file; and - CSI maintains an electronic log of all FCRA actions.
+• After reviewing reinvestigation results, End-user must notify the background check vendor if End-user still intends to take adverse action and to request distribution of adverse action letter;

+The background check vendor sends an electronic copy of adverse action letter to End-user;

+- The background check vendor retains copies of all letters in consumer's file; and - The background check vendor maintains an electronic log of all FCRA actions.